Hyperthyroidism and Graves’ Disease

 What Is Hyperthyroidism?

-Thyroid hormone problems happen when the thyroid gland makes either too much or too little hormone for the body.
+Thyroid hormone problems happen when the thyroid gland makes either too much or not enough thyroid hormone.

 If the thyroid is overactive, it releases too much thyroid hormone into the bloodstream, causing hyperthyroidism.
 The body use up energy more quickly than it should, and chemical activity (like metabolism) in the cells speeds up.